james-s-w-clark/james-s-w-clark.github.io/content/content/about/index.md

 ---
-title: "Nigalya Ponya"
+title: "James Clark"
-date: 2015-01-01
+date: 2022-07-15
-summary: "Himalayan red panda"
+summary: "Himalayan red panda (not me) ------>"
 layout: about
 ---

+This little site is a place for some of my blogging, whatever stage of life it's in 🌱 🌿 🌳

+With digital gardens, you openly share interesting ideas and your thoughts.
+The documents grow in tandem with yourself

-I have a reddish-brown fur, a long, shaggy tail, and a waddling gait due to my shorter front legs; I'm roughly the size of a domestic cat, though with a longer body.
+~~I have a reddish-brown fur, a long, shaggy tail, and a waddling gait due to my shorter front legs; I'm roughly the size of a domestic cat, though with a longer body.~~
-I live in trees and feed mainly on bamboo, but I also eat eggs, birds, and insects.

-I joined the IUCN Endangered species red list in 2008 as a result of a constant population decline caused by habitat loss, poaching and inbreed depression.

-For more information, you can take a look at my [Wikipedia page](https://en.wikipedia.org/wiki/Red_panda_)
+This site was made with [Paul's Digital Garden Hugo theme](https://themes.gohugo.io/themes/hugo-digital-garden-theme).
+Crafting this website from an initial idea into a functioning webpage was super simple - more on this here

+[comment]: <> (TODO ^^^)

+If you haven't already connected with me, feel free to add me on [LinkedIn](https://www.linkedin.com/in/james-sw-clark/) :)